zankhq/astro-starter/src/content/blog/it/markdown-style-guide.md

 ---
-title: "Stile markdown"
+title: Stile markdown
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jul 01 2022"
+pubDate: Jul 01 2022
 heroImage: "@assets/images/blog/blog-placeholder-1.jpg"
 ---
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings